emyxiv/Dresser/README.md

       - take item from x inventory and put it in glamour chest

 2. Gear Browser window
+    - make a "lite" version without icons so it can run smoother on low grade hardware
     - fuzzy search (split sentances with && contains words ignorecase)
       - also add search in dye names and show items with dye name matching with the text
     - advanced filters